Red-infosec/AQUARMOURY/Goblin/README.md

 ![wevtsvc.dll Threads](https://github.com/slaeryan/AQUARMOURY/blob/master/Goblin/Screenshots/evtlog-threads.PNG "wevtsvc.dll Threads")

-Additionally, it also allows us to "revive" the `EventLog` service again after we are done with Post-Ex activities.
+Additionally, it also allows us to "revive" the `EventLog` service again without requiring a reboot after we are done with Post-Ex activities.

 This tool was created to aid red team operators/penetration testers and to learn the inner workings of Windows Event Logging.

 ## Usage
 ### Using the pre-built binary
-Grab it from the `Releases` section.
+Grab the latest version from [here](https://github.com/slaeryan/AQUARMOURY/releases).
 ### Compiling yourself
 Make sure you have a working VC++ 2019 dev environment set up beforehand and `Git` installed.
 Execute the following from an x64 Developer Command Prompt.
 ```